badeggg/mock-api/README.md

 module.exports = 'hi';
 ```
 After above file is set, a websocket client connect to `/ws/path` will receive 'hi' when
 connection is open and when a message is sent to server ---- we say 'a trigger'.
+There are
+three types of trigger:
+- `WS-OPEN`, when websocket is opened
+- `WS-MESSAGE`, when a new message is received
+- [`SELF-TRIGGER`](#self-trigger), defined by a previous response meta box

 #### Generate websocket response
 A fixed 'hi' message is a little bit boring and not useful.
 More common cases are